Of course, you should start blogging this year (2026) and beyond.

 If you’re still unsure if blogging is viable for a successful online career or business, let the stats guide you in the right direction.

 Imagine that in 1999, there were only 23 blogs on the internet.
-Fast forward to 2006, 50 million blogs have emerged online.
+Fast forward to 2006, and 50 million blogs have emerged online.

 What do all these figures mean to you?